jklsadly/hbase-transactional-tableindexed/README.txt

-This project is a transactional and indexing extension for hbase.
+This project is a indexing extension for hbase.
 But it is not compatiable with new version of HBase.

 Current status: